yordan511/yordan511/README.md

 # Hi there 👋 This is Danny.

-#### I'm a Senior Software Developer with 9+ years of experience.
-I'm specialized in React, Next.js, Node.js, Angular, Blockchain, Web3.js, and Laravel.
-Familiar with Python.
+#### I'm a Senior Software Engineer with 9+ years of experience.
+I'm specialized in React, Next.js, React Native, Node.js, Angular, Blockchain, and Laravel.